Navy Rum - the rum that fuelled the British Navy

 The long connection between the Royal Navy and rum can be traced back to 1655 and Vice-Admiral William Penn's expedition to the West Indies.
 In addition to his own flagship, Penn's fleet consisted of 37 men-of-war carrying 3,000 soldiers.
 His mission was to pursue Cromwell's aggressive policy of colonial expansion in the Caribbean against the Spanish who were also pursuing a similar policy.

-After stopping to load more men and provisions at Barbados, then a British naval base, Penn headed for Hispaniola were he landed a force in an attempt to take possession of the Spanish-held island of San Domingo.
-The ill-prepared attack failed but Penn was reluctant to return home empty handed so he decided to attack Jamaica.
+After stopping to load more men and provisions at Barbados, then a British naval base, Penn headed for Hispaniola where he landed a force in an attempt to take possession of the Spanish-held island of San Domingo.
+The ill-prepared attack failed but Penn was reluctant to return home empty-handed so he decided to attack Jamaica.
 This time he took the precaution of bombarding the land fortifications before disembarking his army and within a month he had taken the island.

 Victualling Commissioners' emblem above the river gate at Royal Victoria Victualling Yard, Deptford, London

 Enter Admiral Vernon, much admired due to his firm but humane treatment of the ranks, but also for dividing a sizable heist of gold and silver amongst his men in contravention to admiralty orders after capturing Porto Bello from the Spanish.
-On August 21, 1740, in an attempt to combat drunkenness, the Admiral issued his infamous Order to Captains No. 349.
-This dictated that the standard daily issue of half-pint, neat, high-proof rum be replaced with two servings of a one quarter of a pint, diluted 4:1 with water, one serving to be before noon and the other at the end of the working day.
+On the 21st of August 1740, in an attempt to combat drunkenness, the Admiral issued his infamous Order to Captains No. 349.
+This dictated that the standard daily issue of half-pint, neat, high-proof rum be replaced with two servings of one-quarter of a pint, diluted 4:1 with water, one serving to be before noon and the other at the end of the working day.

 Admiral Edward 'Old Grog' Vernon.
 Portrait by Thomas Gainsborough